-Current Status Level: YELLOW
+Current Status Level: GREEN

 Status of campus operations:

-- Classes: In-person classes are operational at full capacity
+- Classes: In-person classes are operational at full capacity.

-- Events: Events are allowed with no limits on attendance or food
+- Events: Events are allowed with no limits on attendance or food.

 - Dining: Dining in Bartol Hall, the Fens, and Common Grounds is operating at a normal schedule.